ShineQi/ethernetIP-explorer/EnIPStack/ObjectsLibrary/Readme.txt

 	CIP_TCPIPInterface_instance : CIPObject
 		see attribut 4 with 2 fields without structure (flat)

-Sends me classes to be added :
+Send me classes to be added :
 	Names must be CIP_xxxx_class & CIP_xxxx_instance where xxxx
 	is the exact name found in the CIPObjectLibrary enumeration Takes care to identify each attribut [CIPAttributId(xxx)] according to the standard.

-There is a way to add proprietary classes decoders in externals dll.